brycewray/eleventy_solo/src/posts/2019/02/back-up-jack.md

   <span class="caption">Image: <a href="https://pixabay.com/users/geralt-9301/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2688910">Gerd Altmann</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2688910">Pixabay</a></span>
 ---

 **Update, 2020-01-11**:  While I'll leave this here for archival purposes, the continuing and annoyingly anti-Mac glitchiness of OneDrive on macOS finally got under my skin one time too many, whereupon I have now ceased using it for both sync and the backup process described herein (which means that, contrary to the content here, I'm now "just" on 3-2-1 rather than 4-2-2).
-If you're on Windows, OneDrive is probably fine for these purposes, but Microsoft for reasons I sorta *can* imagine just doesn't seem to care about QC where its Mac version of OneDrive is concerned.{.yellowBox}
+If you're on Windows, OneDrive is probably fine for these purposes, but Microsoft for reasons I sorta *can* imagine just doesn't seem to care about QC where its Mac version of OneDrive is concerned.
+{.yellowBox}

 No one will ever mistake me for a high-tech version of [Henry David Thoreau](https://en.wikipedia.org/wiki/Henry_David_Thoreau) (which is a pretty bizarre concept, if you go there), but I've been trying to simplify my computing setup---not so much where hardware is concerned but, instead, the services to which I have subscribed.